 If you suspect you have gonorrhoea or have been exposed, it is crucial to see a doctor promptly.
 Some key indicators that you should seek medical attention include:

 Your doctor will likely perform a physical examination and collect a sample for testing.
-Gonorrhea can be diagnosed through a urine test or a swab of the affected area.
+Gonorrhoea can be diagnosed through a urine test or a swab of the affected area.
 Once diagnosed, your doctor will prescribe antibiotics to treat the infection effectively.

 Gonorrhoea is a common sexually transmitted infection that can cause serious health problems if left untreated.
 Here are some key takeaways to remember about gonorrhoea: